SALDANHA BAY RELAXES WATER RESTRICTIONS TO LEVEL 3

 - Customers are strongly encouraged to install water efficient parts, fittings and technologies to minimise water use at all taps, showerheads and other plumbing components.

 - Consumers are encouraged to flush toilets (e.g. manually using a bucket) with grey water, rainwater or other non-drinking water.

-- All water users are required to immediately use less water and must attempt to use a maximum of 100 litres per person per day.
+- All water users must attempt to use a maximum of 100 litres per person, per day.

 Restrictions applicable to non-residential consumers:

 - Washing of vehicles, trailers, caravans or boats with municipal drinking water is allowed subject to the 30% saving target being maintained.
 The use of non-drinking water and waterless products are advised.

 - Customers must install water efficient parts, fittings and technologies to minimise water use at all taps, showerheads and other plumbing components in public places and adhere to the Water By-law requirements.

 - No new landscaping or sports fields may be established, except if irrigated only with non-drinking water.

 - For users supplied with water in terms of special contracts (notarial deeds, water service intermediaries or water service providers), the contract conditions shall apply.

 Due to the current water crisis having intensified, the Council has decided that all construction projects, including the building of houses, may only be conducted with non-potable water.